thi-ng/structgen/README.md

     (template (lookup :Cam))
     ; {:eye {:x 0, :y 0, :z 0}, :target {:x 0, :y 0, :z 0}, :up {:x 0, :y 0, :z 0}}

-Templates are used during encoding & decoding to ensure a valid data structure even if user data given is incomplete as in the following example where we've omitted the :target vector and only defined the :y key of the :up vector field.
+Templates are used during encoding & decoding to ensure a valid data structure even if the user data given is incomplete, as in the following example where we've omitted the `:target` vector and only defined the `:y` key of the `:up` vector field.
 User data is always merged with the template during encoding:

     :::clojure
     (def buf (encode (lookup :Cam) {:eye {:x 100 :y 200 :z 300} :up {:y 1}})) ; #'user/buf

-Our camera definition is now encoded in a NIO ByteBuffer.
+Our camera definition is now encoded in a Java NIO HeapByteBuffer.
 Decoding this buffer with the correct struct type results again in a standard Clojure map:

     :::clojure
     (decode (lookup :Cam) buf)